-#1 Eat at Twisted Fork
+1. Eat at Twisted Fork

 Sink your teeth into one of the best dishes in the Midwest at Twisted Fork, a funky little joint in Omaha’s historic Old Market district.
-Comfort food and genius creations dot the ecclectic menu with Chicken Fried Bacon being one that will knock your socks off!
+Comfort food and genius creations dot the eclectic menu with Chicken Fried Bacon being one that will knock your socks off!

-#2 Drink Beer at Kinkaider Brewing Company
+2. Drink Craft Beer at Kinkaider Brewing Company

 One of the tastiest breweries I’ve found in the United States is in Broken Bow, Nebraska.
-The Kinkaider Brewing Company makes awesome craft beers, IPAs, and porters.
+The Kinkaider Brewing Company makes incredible craft beers, IPAs, and porters.
 Their bottled beer has super cool labels featuring eye-catching artwork.
 Kinkaider’s taproom is welcoming and doesn’t make us newbies feel intimidated.

 After years of only drinking a handful of Bud Lights (I’m an American, who can blame me?), I fell in love with the porters and stouts at Kinkaider Brewing thanks to a special meal/beer pairing I attended.
 Devil’s Gap Jalapeño Ale is the best-seller.
 Kinkaider Brewing also makes a fantastic sour beer called Snozzberry Sour.
-This brewery serves really good food such as Pub Mac and Cheese, flatbreads, wings, and burgers as well as offering housemade root beer as a drink alternative.
+This brewery serves excellent food such as Pub Mac and Cheese, flatbreads, wings, and burgers as well as offering housemade root beer as a drink alternative.
 Kinkaider has locations in Lincoln and Grand Island, too.

-#3 Admire the Sandhills
+3. Admire the Sandhills

-#4 Taste Deliciousness at Chocolat Abeille
+4. Taste Deliciousness at Chocolat Abeille

 Chocolat Abeille is family owned and operated and could easily compete with high-end chocolate stores around the world.
 Do not miss the incredible selection of original chocolate shoes.
 You will feel like you stepped into a Parisian shop rather than one in the heart of the Midwest.